GoloMarcos/FKTC/README.md

 - Text
 - Class
 - Folds
-- Features from LIWK
+- Features from LIWC
-- Features Normalized from LIWK
+- Features Normalized from LIWC
 - Embedding from BERT
 - Embedding from DistilBERT
 - Embeddings from Multilingual DistilBERT